-In a few short months, the COVID-19 pandemic has turned the U.S. economy upside-down and put business owners across the country in peril.
-As U.S. businesses slow or stop operations entirely, many owners have concerns about their commercial leases.
+With new infection hotspots popping up around the country, and as U.S. businesses slow or stop operations entirely, many owners have renewed concerns about their commercial leases.
 In fact, since mid-March, landlords have been swamped with questions regarding business insurance coverages, force majeure provisions, continued financial obligations, and the plausibility of making lease amendments.

 While the situation appears dire for business owners, landlords actually find themselves in similarly difficult circumstances amid the recent pandemic; the principle source of revenue for landlords is rent paid by commercial tenants, many of which simply aren’t making money at the moment.
 In other words, landlord income is largely dependent on their tenant’s financial well-being.